Vision Care Info

 Educating and encouraging advocacy in the vision care industry

 Johnson & Johnson Vision Care Info (JJVCI) is a website that makes it easy to learn about the vision care industry and the issues that face it.
 It provides up-to-date information on vision care legislation, as well as resources and tools to get involved.
-My role was to advocate for the site's users and create blueprints for the site's redesign.
+My role was to advocate for the site's users and create wireframes for the site's redesign.
 I collaborated with a UX designer, visual designer, and project manager to overhaul this site's information architecture and provide a more meaningful user experience.

 Johnson & Johnson